 A customer can not give a Rolex watch as collateral for a $300,000 outlay by a bank.
 The subject property is the only thing that might be sufficient security for such a large financial extension…with “might” being the operative word.
 Turning “might” into “will” happens when the loan-to-value ratio is determined to be acceptable by the lender.

-How Is Value Ascertained For Homes In Idaho?
+How Is Value Ascertained For Homes?

 There are two figures that point to the value of a piece of real estate.
 One is the agreed-upon purchase price; the other, the appraised market value.
 Of course, the appraisal is the only authoritative source when a house is being refinanced.
 In a purchase scenario, however, the lender will evaluate the property by selecting the lower number between sales price and appraisal.